 1. Coaching or one-on-one training

-Coaching is a great method of targeted training for your new recruit.
-The coaching is role-specific and seeks to comprehensively train your new employee on the duties of their role, highlighting what is required of them to work efficiently and successfully in the team, and wider business.
-This person may be a manager, subject-matter expert, researcher or team member, but the central part of this on the job training technique is that it is conducted one-on-one, and seeks to increase the new recruits knowledge and practice, improving confidence and competency.
+The coach can be a manager, subject-matter expert, researcher or team member, but the central part of this on the job training technique is that it is conducted one-on-one, and seeks to increase the new recruit’s knowledge and practice, improving confidence and competence.

 2. Mentoring programs